 (Inscription beside the image in the lower center)

-Early twentieth century view of the Carroll Mansion showing demolished wing, collection of the Maryland Historical Society.
+Early twentieth century view of the Carroll Mansion showing demolished wing,

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Cistern (a few steps from this marker); Carroll Mansion (a few steps from this marker); Home of Edward Johnson (within shouting distance of this marker); Brewer’s Park (within shouting distance of this marker); Cast-Iron Façade (within shouting distance of this marker); The Star Spangled Banner Flag was Born Here (within shouting distance of this marker); Flag House (about 500 feet away, measured in a direct line); Baltimore Slave Trade (about 600 feet away).
 Touch for a list and map of all markers in Baltimore.